 Designed to develop the theory, knowledge, and skills essential in generalist social-work practice.
-Various methods are offered for developing communication, assessment, planning, intervention, and evaluative skills necessary in social work practice.
-Focus on skills necessary for practice with individuals, families, groups, and organizations in a variety of settings.
+Various methods are offered for developing communication, assessment, planning, intervention, termination, and evaluative skills necessary in social work practice.
+Focus on skills necessary for practice with individuals, families and groups in a variety of settings.
 Co/Prerequisites: SOWK320, 325, 340.
 Fall (401), Spring (402)